adamfortuna/adamfortuna-v4/source/articles/2016/2016-05-01-growing-up-with-computers.markdown

 tags: Personal
 permalink: growing-up-with-computers
 description: Personal
-description: How using them from an early age helped
+description: How using them from an early age helped me learn
 ---

 I was lucky enough to grow up with computers being a part of my life from a very early age.
 My dad was working at a company with a Mac heavy environment in the early 80s -- the time before Microsoft when Apple was the brightest star in the personal computer market.
 It's hard to explain how critical this early exposure to computers shaped my confidence and understanding of computers throughout the years.